sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 docker run -it --rm ghcr.io/sdr-enthusiasts/docker-baseimage:qemu bash -c "$(curl -sSL https://raw.githubusercontent.com/sdr-enthusiasts/docker-flightradar24/main/get_adsb_key.sh)"
 ```

 This will start up a container.
-After installing a bunch of software (which may take a while depending on the speed of your machine and internet connection), it will take you through the signup process.
+After installing a bunch of software (which may take a while depending on the speed of your machine and internet connection), it will take you through the sign-up process.
 Most of the answers don't matter as during normal operation the configuration will be set with environment variables.
 I would suggest answering as follows:

 - `Step 1.1 - Enter your email address (username@domain.tld)`: Enter your FlightRadar24 account email address
 - `Step 1.2 - If you used to feed FR24 with ADS-B data before, enter your sharing key.`: Leave blank and press enter